birukshegute/alx-backend-javascript/README.md

 ## alx-backend-javascript

-A repository for javascript projects related to ALX backend specialization.
+A repository for Javascript and Typescript related projects that are part of ALX backend specialization.

 Owner: Biruk Shegute <birukshegute@gmail.com>